-The hubstats(1) command is a command line tool for monitoring NUMAlink traffic, directory cache operations and global reference unit (GRU) traffic statistics on SGI Altix UV systems.
+The hubstats(1) command is a command line tool for monitoring NUMAlink traffic, directory cache operations and global reference unit (GRU) traffic statistics on SGI UV systems.
 It will not work on any other platform.
+For more information, see the hubstats(1) man page.